 Starting in 2010, Ms. Heyler oversaw every aspect of the development of the museum, from building its staff, to setting its exhibition plans, to establishing The Broad’s international profile.
 Upon its opening, The Broad was the first entirely new major museum founded in Los Angeles in almost 20 years.
 Ms. Heyler worked closely with Diller Scofidio + Renfro, Gensler and numerous specialists to ensure optimal realization of the 120,000-square-foot museum, which houses nearly all 2,000+ works in the Broad collection.
 Marking the occasion of the opening of The Broad, she curated the museum’s inaugural installation, assembling a predominately chronological selection of masterworks from the Broad collection in the museum’s 50,000-square-feet of gallery space.

 As the director and chief curator of The Broad Art Foundation, Ms. Heyler has grown the foundation’s collection by over 65 percent with the addition of 70 artists, including deep representations of work by crucial postwar figures like Andy Warhol and Joseph Beuys, as well as work by more recent figures like Mark Bradford, Sharon Lockhart, Kara Walker, Jeff Wall, and others.
 The Broad collection continues to grow by about a work a week under her guidance.
-Ms. Heyler also oversees the foundation's lending library, expanding the reach of the program to over 8,700 loans to over 500 museums and galleries worldwide since its founding in 1984.
+Ms. Heyler also oversees the foundation's lending library, expanding the reach of the program to over 8,800 loans to almost 600 museums and galleries worldwide since its founding in 1984.

 Ms. Heyler began working for the Broads in 1989 and is closely involved with their major philanthropic investments in the visual arts, which have included the Museum of Contemporary Art, the Broad Contemporary Art Museum at the Los Angeles County Museum of Art, and the Zaha Hadid-designed Eli and Edythe Broad Art Museum at Michigan State University.